 Hey!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-An air compressor won’t start under load is a very common issue.
-Knowing how aggravating it is, here are some reasons your air compressor will not start, and a few of the things you need to look at in the hope that understanding them will help you get your air compressor back on track and working effectively.
+An air compressor not turning on is a very common issue.
+Knowing how aggravating it is, this article will provide the reasons your air compressor tries to start but won’t, and a few of the tips in hope that they will help you get your air compressor back on track and working effectively.

 Table of Contents